 Diversity within health care is integral in our ability to provide quality care to a growing population.
 You might imagine the diversity we see in health care on a daily basis; it’s something we embrace.
 Diversity is a broad term that includes factors like gender, age, race, religion and culture.
 When we choose to provide care, however, these and other factors like sexual orientation, education level and socio-economic status are areas of diversity that health care providers must protect from personal judgment.

 What happens when diversity isn’t embraced in health care?
 Underlying prejudices providers have can make it hard to practice good, conscientious judgment with patients, certainly, resulting in unfair treatment.
-The health care field can bite itself in the foot as well when much-needed health service providers aren’t hired to help meet the needs of the population.
+The health care field can bite itself in the foot as well when much-needed health service providers and nurses aren’t hired to help meet the needs of the population.
 As care professionals, we’re trained to do no harm, and we should steer away from the harms that our own prejudices can render.

 Thankfully, positive experiences of diversity within health care outweigh the negative.
 It may be comforting for patients to know that many care providers have a deep desire to help others different from themselves by learning about other cultures and special needs.
 Of course, health care workers are as diverse as the patients themselves, which adds greater ability for us to provide thorough care for patients.
 There are interpreters for those who speak different languages so we can ensure they know their particular process of care.
 Chaplains are available in many facilities to meet patients’ spiritual needs.
 More examples show that the health care field is more than accepting of diversity, but also expects diversity to change the landscape of the field.